Super Bowl: Origin

 After the NFL's Green Bay Packers won the first two Super Bowls, some team owners feared for the future of the merger.
-At the time, many doubted the competitiveness of AFL teams compared with their NFL counterparts, though that perception changed when the AFL's New York Jets defeated the heavily-favored NFL contender Baltimore Colts in Super Bowl III in Miami.
+At the time, many doubted the competitiveness of AFL teams compared with their NFL counterparts, though that perception changed when the AFL's New York Jets defeated the heavily favored NFL contender Baltimore Colts in Super Bowl III in Miami.
 One year later, the AFL's Kansas City Chiefs defeated the NFL's Minnesota Vikings 23–7 in Super Bowl IV in New Orleans, which was the final AFL–NFL World Championship Game played before the merger.
 Beginning with the 1970 season, the NFL realigned into two conferences; the former AFL teams plus three NFL teams (the Baltimore Colts, Pittsburgh Steelers, and Cleveland Browns) would constitute the American Football Conference (AFC), while the remaining NFL clubs would form the National Football Conference (NFC).
 The champions of the two conferences would play each other in the Super Bowl.

-The winning team receives the Vince Lombardi Trophy, named after the coach of the Green Bay Packers, who won the first two Super Bowl games as well as five NFL championships preceding the merger in 1961, 1962, 1965, 1966 and 1967.
+The winning team receives the Vince Lombardi Trophy, named after the former coach of the Green Bay Packers, who won the first two Super Bowl games as well as five NFL championships preceding the merger (1961, 1962, 1965, 1966, 1967).
 Following Lombardi's death in September 1970, the trophy was named after him.
 The first trophy awarded under the new name was presented to the Baltimore Colts following their win in Super Bowl V in Miami.

-Since 2017, Minnesota Vikings public address announcer Alan Roach is the official public address announcer of the game.

-The coin toss was usually presented by a former football player or a special guest to recognize their community involvement or significance.